jpjanet/academic-v2/content/publication/janet-2022-data/index.md

 +++
-title = "Data-Driven Mapping of Inorganic Chemical Space for the Design of Transition Metal Complexes and Metal-Organic Frameworks
+title = "Data-Driven Mapping of Inorganic Chemical Space for the Design of Transition Metal Complexes and Metal-Organic Frameworks" date = 2022-06-14 authors = ["Jon Paul Janet"] publication_types = ["2"]
-"
-date = 2022-06-14
-authors = ["Jon Paul Janet"]
-publication_types = ["2"]